Data terms

 The midpoint between the best bid and best ask when order-book quotes are available.

-Mid price helps estimate the center of the quoted market and the spread around it.
+Use mid price to estimate the center of the quoted market and the spread around it.

 Watch out